-The major professor and at least one other faculty member of the guidance committee must be members of the environmental toxicology faculty.
-At least one member of the committee must be from a department other than the one that administers the student's disciplinary major.
+At least two members of the student's guidance committee must be members of the environmental and integrative toxicological sciences faculty.
+At least one member of the committee must be from a department or disciplinary program other than the one that administers the student's disciplinary major.